 This restriction does not apply to the statewide student organization.
 See Cal.
 Educ.
 Code § 89300(c);

-Auxiliary organizations may engage in efforts to support a position formally taken by the trustees on an issue, which the trustees determine will significantly affect the CSU or any campus.
+Auxiliary organizations may engage in efforts to support a position formally taken by the trustees on an issue, which the trustees determine will significantly affect the CSU or any university.
 See 5 CCR § 42403(c)(1) and Handbook of Election Issues.

 Federal tax law limits the amount of lobbying activity and prohibits political activity by organizations exempt from federal taxation under 26 USC § 501(c)(3).
 To uphold their tax-exempt status, auxiliaries can devote no more than an “insubstantial amount” of their overall activities toward lobbying.
 A reasonable interpretation of this rule indicates that activities in support of lobbying should not exceed 3 to 5 percent of the organization’s overall activities and resources, including its time and effort, which includes the time and effort of volunteers.
 See IRS Guidance re Charities and Nonprofits/Lobbying; IRS Revenue Ruling 2007-41; Cal.
 Rev. & Tax Code §§ 23701d and 23704.5.